Katharine Viner: Career

 For work experience, Viner joined Cosmopolitan, a women's monthly magazine.
 The magazine retained her afterwards and she became features assistant, then news and careers editor; earlier, she had won another student competition involving a submission to the magazine.
-After three years at The Sunday Times, working as a commissioning editor and writer for its magazine.
-Viner joined The Guardian in 1997.
+After three years at The Sunday Times, working as a commissioning editor and writer for its magazine, Viner joined The Guardian in 1997.
 Following a period on the staff of the women's page, she became editor of the Saturday Weekend supplement in 1998.
 She became features editor in 2006 and deputy editor in 2008 at the same time as Ian Katz.
 Viner edited the Saturday edition of The Guardian from 2008 to 2012.

 Laura Slattery in The Irish Times, reviewing Viner's career up to March 2015, noted that she "has almost always been the person who does the commissioning, [rather than] provided the byline".
 Several Guardian pieces by Viner published during this period are reprinted in an anthology drawn from the Guardian archive entitled Women of the Revolution: Forty Years of Feminism (2010), edited by Kira Cochrane.

-In 2006, Viner declined to cover the Rotherham grooming gang scandal in The Guardian for fear of being labelled racist, or adding credibility to the platforms of right-wing parties.
-Turning down publication of an article on the issue, she told writer Julie Bindel "We would be called racist if we publish this," and "The BNP are all over this and it will just add fuel to the fire if we go anywhere near it."

 Australia and New York

 In January 2013, Viner's relocation to Sydney to supervise a new Guardian digital edition in Australia was announced; this venture was launched in May 2013.

 Viner delivered the A. N. Smith Lecture in Journalism at the University of Melbourne in October 2013.
-D. D. Guttenplan, London correspondent of the American Nation magazine, wrote in March 2015 that "there is no one on either side of the Atlantic Ocean who has thought as deeply as Viner about the relationship between readers, technology and the future of journalism."
-Guttenplan was not totally convinced by Viner's "eagerness to transcend print" in the move to digital media, but commenting about her 2013 speech in Australia, he wrote that "her arguments for the importance of reader engagement, and for sustained, original reporting of information that someone, somewhere, wants to keep secret are compelling and convincing."
+D. D. Guttenplan, London correspondent of the American Nation magazine, wrote in March 2015 that "there is no one on either side of the Atlantic Ocean who has thought as deeply as Viner about the relationship between readers, technology and the future of journalism".
+Guttenplan was not totally convinced by Viner's "eagerness to transcend print" in the move to digital media, but commenting about her 2013 speech in Australia, he wrote that "her arguments for the importance of reader engagement, and for sustained, original reporting of information that someone, somewhere, wants to keep secret are compelling and convincing".

 In the summer of 2014, Viner moved to New York City and became the new head of The Guardians American website in succession to Janine Gibson while remaining deputy editor of Guardian News & Media.
 While based in New York, Viner expanded Guardian USs coverage from a limited range of subjects, into areas such as the arts and sport; she also increased US staffing.